HOUSING FOR DAIRY CATTLE

 Iodine and lodophor:

 This is commercially available as lodophores and contains between 1 and 2 % available Iodine which is an effective germicide.

 A hot 4 % solution of washing soda is a powerful disinfectant against many viruses and certain bacteria.

 White washing with these agents makes the walls of the sheds and the water troughs free from bacteria.

 Phenol or carbolic acid is very disinfectants which destroy bacteria as well as fungus.

 Insecticides are the substances or preparations used for killing insects.
 In dairy farms, ticks usually hide in cracks and crevices of the walls and mangers.
 Smaller quantities of insecticide solutions are required for spraying.
-Liquid insecticides can be applied with a powerful sprayer, hand sprayer, a sponge or brush; commonly used insecticides are BHC, DDT, Gramaxane wettable powders, malathion, Sevin 50 % emulsifying concentration solutions.
+Liquid insecticides can be applied with a powerful sprayer, hand sprayer, a sponge or brush; commonly used insecticides are DDT, Gramaxane wettable powders, malathion, Sevin 50 % emulsifying concentration solutions.
 These are highly poisonous and need to be handled carefully and should not come in contact with food material, drinking, water, milk etc.

 Precautions while using disinfection In Insecticide.

 Remove dung and used bedding completely.